fadeinside/s3air-blue-spheres-time-attack/README.md

 3. Configure your game, and press [START] on the appropriate button to start the race.
 4. Successfully complete the stage, and your time will be saved.
 Collect all the rings in the stage to get the Emerald, and then unlock some unlockable items.<br><br>

-<font color="#6ee16c">Additional mod options:</font><br>
+<font color="#6ee16c">Mod options:</font><br>
+1. "Show stage spheres in menu" - If enabled, in the menu will display the spheres of the selected stage and layout.
+(May cause reduction FPS on some devices)<br>
+2. "Show keyboard in menu" - If enabled, the control keys will be shown in the menu.<br>
+3. "Menu Optimization" - If enabled, the animated ground in the menu will be replaced with a static one from the first release, and during the active popup, all rear objects will not be rendered.
+This is can will improve the FPS in the menu on weak devices.<br>
-1. Achievements in Main stages - If active, achievements can be obtained at special stages of the main levels, where possible.<br>
+4. "Achievements in Main stages" - If enabled, achievements can be obtained at special stages of the main levels, where possible.<br>
-2. Time bonus in Main stages - If active, the timer will be shown at special stages of the main levels.
+5. "Time bonus in Main stages" - If enabled, the timer will be shown at special stages of the main levels.
 After completing the stage, the current time will be converted into a Time Bonus, and will be added to the main score.
 You can find the Time bonuses below:<br>
 <img src="https://cdn.discordapp.com/attachments/949432560935645247/949437251727794197/IMG_0305014323.png"><br><br>

 <font color="#6ee16c">Compatibility notes:</font><br>